Akr0mM/snake/README.md

-Simple Snake game with bot.
+Simple Snake game with bots using HTMLCanvas.